A Systematic Study of Large Language Models for Task and Motion Planning With PDDLStream: Background on Task and Motion Planning

 \subsection{The Bilevel Planning Algorithm}

-Like \focused{}, \bilevel{} planning greedily assumes that PDDL plans may be refined into motion plans and replans if needed~\cite{kumar2023bilevel}.
-However, \bilevel{} does not restrict $l$ and assumes that \textit{all} continuous values exist. \bilevel{} first finds a PDDL plan and then uses backtracking search to find the continuous values, calling PDDL again upon failure.
-Rejecting a PDDL plan via backtracking takes up to exponential time in the plan length, and so \bilevel{} is most efficient when 1)~most PDDL plans can be refined and 2)~backtracking fails when refining actions early in the plan.
+\bilevel{} planning greedily assumes that PDDL plans may be refined into motion plans~\cite{kumar2023bilevel}. \bilevel{} finds a PDDL plan and uses backtracking search to find the continuous values, calling PDDL again upon failure.
+Rejecting a PDDL plan via backtracking may take exponential time in the plan length, so \bilevel{} is fastest when 1)~most PDDL plans can be refined and 2)~backtracking fails early in the plan.
 We use \bilevel{} as the base for the second half of our LLM-based planners.

-To compare \adaptive{} and \bilevel{} methods, we make three changes: \begin{enumerate} \item Use PDDLStream descriptions instead of NSRT-based descriptions~\cite{silver2022learning}, which does not affect execution. \item Perform backtracking search in the order of streams used by \adaptive{}, which enforces input-output dependency ordering instead of temporal ordering and defers more expensive streams.
-This does not affect theoretical guarantees but may reduce planning time. \item Following Silver et al., upon backtracking failure we add a precondition that requires moving objects that cause failure before executing a failed action~\cite{silver2022learning}. \end{enumerate}
+Our version of \bilevel{} uses PDDLStream descriptions instead of NSRTs~\cite{silver2022learning}, which does not affect execution.
+We perform backtracking search in the order of streams used by \adaptive{}, which enforces input-output dependency ordering instead of temporal ordering and defers more expensive streams.
+This maintains theoretical guarantees but may reduce planning time.
+Following Silver et al.~\cite{silver2022learning}, backtracking failures trigger the addition of a precondition to the failed action that requires moving objects that cause the failure.